Download PDF

 To map reads against the assembled draft genome, we will use Bowtie2.
 Bowtie2 defaults to finding global alignments (no soft-clipping of terminal bases) and it allows for gaps in the alignment, thereby increasing mapping accurracy (Schlotterer et al. (2014) Nature Reviews Genetics).
 Although the aligner TMAP was specifically compiled for Ion Torrent data, in this tutorial we want use an aligner that can also be used with Illumina or SoliD data - as you are likely to work with sequencing data that were obtained from these platforms in the future.
 An alternative aligner that is currently widely used is BWA.

-mkdir Mapping
+(with mkdir

 In the Mapping folder, we first create an index for the reference genome using the following command: